Crannoch Circular Walk, Cullen

-Over the past couple of years, my brother has been renovating an old bakery in the coastal village of Cullen.
+Over the past couple of years, my brother has been renovating an old bakery in the historic coastal village of Cullen.
 Since he finished and moved in he has been telling me about the many great walks around Cullen.
 We had recently walked the Castlehill walk and saw fields of bluebells near the temple of Pomona so we were keen to try another of the walks around Cullen.
 One of his favourites was the Crannoch Circular Path which takes in many sights including Forests, Lochs, and picturesque views of the Moray Firth towards Cullen Bay.

 The start of the walk